CalebMaresca/sengen/README.md

 # SenGen: Scenario Generator for LLM RL Agents

-SenGen is a Python package designed to generate interactive scenarios for training and evaluating LLM-based reinforcement learning agents, with a particular focus on ethical decision making and AI safety.
+SenGen is a Python package designed to generate interactive scenarios for training and evaluating LLM-based reinforcement learning agents, with a particular focus on ethical decision-making and AI safety.

 Note: This project is in early development

 ## Features

 - Dynamic scenario generation using LLMs
-- Built-in etrics tracking
+- Built-in metrics tracking
 - Flexible environment configuration
 - Support for custom agent implementations
 - Tools for analyzing agent behavior